Grand County police blotter, Sept. 28 – Oct. 1: Stomach stabbing; ‘man took my tools’

 Civil problem — Authorities received a report at 8 a.m. of an evicted tenant on the 300-block of County Road 644 that had changed the locks and did not leave a key.

-Civil problem — Authorities received a report at around 10:40 p.m. of a male subject at an undisclosed location in Kremmling that sounded intoxicated and was aggressive.
-He stated he was an ex-felon, that someone had taken his tools and wouldn't give them back until next week.
+Civil problem — Authorities received a report at around 10:40 p.m. of a male subject at an undisclosed location in Kremmling that sounded intoxicated, was aggressive and stated he was an ex-felon, that someone had taken his took and wouldn't give them back until next week.
 The man refused medical assistance.